trdroid/Android-Examples/DataBinding/BasicDataBinding/README.md

 ```

-2) Get the data (in this case, lets just initiaialize a model)
+2) Get the data (in this case, lets just initialize a model)

 ```java
         StudentModel studentModel = new StudentModel("Keith", "Koncepts", 12);